adyshimony/codex-linux-porter/README.md

 # Codex Linux Porter (Ubuntu/Linux)

 > [!IMPORTANT]
-> This is an unofficial community project for running the macOS Codex app on Linux.
-> It is not affiliated with, endorsed by, or supported by OpenAI.
+> This is an unofficial community project for running the macOS Codex app on Linux until an official version is out.
+It is not affiliated with, endorsed by, or supported by OpenAI.
-> Treat it as a temporary bridge until an official Linux app exists.

 This project ports the macOS Codex Electron app to Linux by reusing the app payload from the DMG, rebuilding the platform-specific pieces, and launching it with a Linux Electron runtime.
 It is an unofficial compatibility layer, not an official OpenAI Linux app.

 ![](assets/20260311_233717_codexonubuntu.png)

 ## What this porter does